-- accordance with the Code of Practice on Local Authority Accounting in the United Kingdom (the Code) which interprets and adapts International Financial Reporting Standards (IFRS) to the local authority context.
-The following paragraphs set out the most significant changes to accounting requirements introduced by the 2015/16 Code. - measurement requirements for operational property, plant and equipment will not change, enhanced valuation disclosures will be required.
+- 28. The financial statements of the council are prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom (the Code) which interprets and adapts International Financial Reporting Standards (IFRS) to the local authority context.
+The following paragraphs set out the most significant changes to accounting requirements introduced by the 2015/16 Code. - 29.
+(IFRS) 13 Fair value measurement: Although the measurement requirements for operational property, plant and equipment will not change, enhanced valuation disclosures will be required.
 However, the 2015/16 Code requires surplus assets to be measured at fair value in accordance with IFRS 13.
-The council will need to make the necessary preparations
+The council will need to make the necessary preparations to ensure that the new requirements are addressed for the 2015/16 financial statements.

-- to ensure that the new requirements are addressed for the 2015/16 financial statements. - assets are currently carried within infrastructure assets in the balance sheet at depreciated historic cost.
+30. Transport infrastructure assets: The council's highway assets are currently carried within infrastructure assets in the balance sheet at depreciated historic cost.
 The 2016/17 Code will require highways to be measured, for the first time, on a depreciated replacement cost basis.
-This is a major change in the valuation basis for highways and will require the availability of complete and accurate management information on highways assets.
+This is a major change in the valuation basis for highways and will require the availability of complete and accurate management information on highway assets.